 The free-of-charge, truly user friendly mobile application responds to the needs of both residents and travellers, combining several useful services.
 The application was created and is further developed by Geniem Oy, in cooperation with the City and Visit Tampere.

-In the smart lighting pilot the city will optimize the efficiency of the street lighting’s grid.
-The information from a 3D model of the city will be combined with the global lighting scheme and the meteorological data, in order to manage each lighting point more accurately according to time of day, exact location and the weather.
-Night-time traffic flow data is also included within the model, so that the lighting is perfectly adapted to traffic intensity.
+In the smart lighting pilot the city wanted to optimize the efficiency of the street lighting’s grid.
+The information from a 3D model of the city was combined with the global lighting scheme and the meteorological data, in order to manage each lighting point more accurately according to time of day, exact location and the weather.
+Night-time traffic flow data was included within the model, so that the lighting is perfectly adapted to traffic intensity.

 Making the lighting system smart allows Tampere to reduce its energy consumption.
-The new solutions are created by Remod and Arcventure.
+The pilot was created by Remod and Arcventure.

 A block-by-block concept, that will be tested in Viinikka city district, enables scaling smart city IoT solutions block by block.
 The solution is based on an open IoT platform, which gives service providers an opportunity to integrate their sensors or apps into the system.
 The city will test for example smart ligting in this platform.
 The pilot will be carried out by Wirepas Oy and Capelon Ab.